brettcannon/python-launcher/README.md

 1. Find the executable with largest `Y`

 ## `py`
+1. If first argument is a file path
+   1. Check for a shebang
+   1. If executable starts with `/usr/bin/python`, `/usr/local/bin/python`,
+      `/usr/bin/env python` or `python`, proceed based on the value found (bare `python` is considered `python2` for backwards-compatibility)
 1. Use `${VIRTUAL_ENV}/bin/python` if set
 1. Use the `PY_PYTHON` environment variable if defined (e.g. `PY_PYTHON=3`); the search proceeds based on the value found